djadriano/vform/README.md

 | data-length-message  | Message for indicate that field needs contain a minimum size of characteres based on minlength attribute         |

 # Methods

+Are some helpful methods that you can access directly via library instance.

 | Name            | Description                                                                                                                                                                |
 | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |